clemcl/faststrings/README.md

 These routines stop the accidental overwriting of storage or buffer overruns in C and C++.

-Additionally, power ussaage is reduced.
+Additionally, power usage is reduced.